SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 			withProtection(data)
 	}

+When *object* was supplied during registration, the handler will receive the given *objec* as its second argument:

+	handleControllerMessages(category, controller, data) {
+		...
+	}

-Since this is a very common implementation of an event handler, the predefined *functionEventHandler* may be used in those situations.
+Since both variants are very common implementations of a message handler, the predefined *functionMessageHandler* and *methodMessageHandler* may be used in those situations.

-#### *functionEventHandler(event data)*
+#### *functionMessageHandler(category :: String, data :: String)*
-You can use this function as a generic event handler, when all events will be handled by global functions. *data* must be a ";"-delimited string list, where the first element is the function name and all remaining elements are the arguments for the function call.
-You can pass *functionEventHandler* to *registerEvenetHandler* when registering events, which adhere to these rules.
+You can use this function as a generic message handler, when all messages will be handled by global functions. *data* must be a ";"-delimited string list, where the first element is the function name and all remaining elements are the arguments for the function call.
+You can pass *functionMessageHandler* to *registerMessageHandler* when registering message categories, which adhere to these rules.

+#### *methodMessageHandler(category :: String, data :: String)*
+You can use this function as a generic message handler, when all messages will be handled by methods of a single object. *data* must be a ";"-delimited string list, where the first element is the function name and all remaining elements are the arguments for the function call.
+You can pass *methodMessageHandler* to *registerMessageHandler* when registering message categories, which adhere to these rules.

-#### *raiseEvent(messageType :: OneOf(kLocalMessage, kWindowMessage, kPipeMessage, kFileMessage), event :: String, data :: String, target := false)*
+#### *sendMessage(messageType :: OneOf(kLocalMessage, kWindowMessage, kPipeMessage, kFileMessage), category :: String, data :: String, target := false)*
-Raises the given event.
+Sends the given message.
 The first parameter defines the delivery method, where *kFileMessage* is the most reliable, but also the slowest one.
-If the argument for *messageType* is *kLocalMessage*, the event is raised in the current process.
-Otherwise, the event is delivered to the process defined by target, which must have registered an event handler for the given event.
+If the argument for *messageType* is *kLocalMessage*, the message will be delivered in the current process.
+Otherwise, the message is delivered to the process defined by target, which must have registered a message handler for the given category.
 For *kWindowMessage*, the target must be defined according to the [window title pattern](https://www.autohotkey.com/docs/misc/WinTitle.htm) of *AutoHotkey* and for *kFileMessage*, you must provide the process id of the target process.
-Last but not least, if message type is *kPipeMessage*, not target must be specified and multiple processes may register an event handler for the given event, but only one process will receive the message.
+Last but not least, if message type is *kPipeMessage*, no target must be specified and multiple processes may register a message handler for the given category, but only one process will receive the message.

 ***